Featured

 HELLO!!
 I’ve missed you all so much!
 I want to share a peek into what’s been going on and why you haven’t heard from me in so long.

 On October 9, 2023, I got married!!
 Preston and I met at The Prayer Room in 2019 and our friendship slowly and then suddenly turned into something more.
 He’s amazing and we’re so enjoying building our life together.
-Because of all that going on, I began slowing my activity on this account and on fragrancearise.com, and eventually stopped.
+Because of all that going on, I began slowing my activity on my social media and this website, and eventually stopped.

 I never intended to be gone forever, and I still don’t, but as I’ve been praying about how/when to come back, God has not given me the green light to pick up where I left off.
 I want to make sure that I can balance maximum health for my priorities and time management with maximum helpfulness for the prayer movement.
 For now, the blog is in hiatus.